Nanomatrix: Scalable Construction of Crowded Biological Environments: Conclusions

 \section{Conclusions}

 This work presents a scalable approach for exploring cellular mesoscale down to their atomistic resolution.
-We introduce a view-guided construction algorithm based on the Wang Tile concept, both for membrane structures as well as for the internal parts of biological entities.
-The overall performance is interactive even for hundreds of billions of atoms.
+We introduce a view-guided construction algorithm based on the Wang tile concept. \rh{ Our implementation uses Wang tile concept for construction of membrane structures of biological entities.
+Construction of internal parts of biological entites does not integrate the Wang-tile concept, but the extension is straightforward.} The overall performance is interactive even for hundreds of billion of atoms.
 Currently, the box-tiling is not aperiodic as the seams are not critical.
 However, in case we include the representation of linear strands of genetic macromolecules or other fibers, the continuity will become a clear requirement.
 As the approach which is used for rectangular tiling can be extended for 3D, we can include the fibrous structures as parts of the GW-tiles.
 If such approach would significantly increase the GPU memory requirements, an on-the-fly fiber population within active cells can be integrated building on the top of Klein et al. parallel fiber generation approach~\cite{Klein-2019-Parallel-Generation-and-Visualization-of-Bacterial-Genome-Structures}.
 The new active cells will need to populate the fiber from its last position from previous active cells.

+\rh{Occlusion culling is a popular strategy for determining which scene to load or which scene to compute or which scene element to render.
+CellView~\cite{LeMuzic-2015-cellVIEW} utilizes the hierarchical z-buffer for accelerating the rendering process however the largest object is a macro molecule.
+It would be interesting to investigate an occlusion culling technique that is designed for a higher range of spatial scales up to the entire cell and potentially beyond.
+Such an approach would be interesting for future work investigation.}